-- To use serial data transfer, you need to have a way for the receiving computer to know when the data bit is valid. - There are two ways to do this: - Synchronous Serial Data Transfers (Serial Peripheral Interface (SPI) on the HCS12) - Asynchronous Serial Data Transfers (Serial Communication Interface (SCI) on the HCS12) - For Asynchronous Serial Data Transfer, both sides use an internal clock with approximately the same frequency, and a protocol to allow internal synchronization of the data (to be discussed later). - Synchronous Serial Data Transfer uses a clock line between the two computers for the sending computer to tell the receiving computer when each data bit is valid.
+- To use serial data transfer, you need to have a way for the receiving computer to know when the data bit is valid. - There are two ways to do this: - Asynchronous Serial Data Transfers (e.g., SCI on the HCS12) - Synchronous Serial Data Transfers (e.g., SPI on the HCS12) - For Asynchronous Serial Data Transfer, both sides use an internal clock with approximately the same frequency, and a protocol to allow internal synchronization of the data (to be discussed later). - Synchronous Serial Data Transfer uses a clock line between the two devices for the sending device to tell the receiving device when each data bit is valid: